PattMayne/pattmayne_auth/README.md

  * Make Error page take Http code args and maybe a message
  * Remove magic strings from front-end JS.
 Put them in globals or resources file.
  * Make tests, especially for error page.
+ * Table in DB to store accepted sites (client sites)
+ * Relational table to give users refresh_token for each site
+ * * The token relation of user_client should be unique.

+### Client Tokens Structure:
+The client apps will set JWTs as access tokens into the user's browser's secure cookies.
+JWTs will expire every few minutes (somewhere within an hour) and be refreshed based on user's refresh token (which is also stored in a secure cookie).
+JWTs are not stored on any server, only in the browser.
+But each client app can verify the token, and each client app has its own JWT secret.

+The auth app (this app) will issue the refresh tokens and save them in the database. **Problem:** the auth app cannot set cookies for a user who is interacting with a different URL. **Solution:** when the user's refresh_token expires, the client app will use its client_secret to communicate with the auth app (this app), and the auth app will issue a new refresh_token.
+The client app can then set the refresh token (and a new JWT) into the user's browser's secure cookies.

+Client sites are stored in a clients table in the DB.
+Refresh tokens are stored in a refresh_tokens table in the DB.
+Refresh token entries include a user_id and a client_id.
+A user has a different token for each client.
+The expiry date of each token should be the same, to ensure that the user is made to log in periodically.
+When the user is logged into one client, they are logged into all.
+But when one refresh token expires, they all expire.

+For most requests the user makes on the client site, they do NOT need to interact with the auth app (this app).
+Client apps have some autonomy.